 “With such diverse resources in the millennial workforce, companies should take steps to hire and retain them, but there’s no one easy way to do that,” says Atul Kumar, CEO of ClikSource.
-“Lucky for us, there is research that shows companies a good place to start the hard work."
-So how do you attract millennials to your business?
+“Lucky for us, there is research that shows companies a good place to start the hard work.”

 Millennials have actually been studied like no other generation in modern history.
 We have unprecedented access to not only basic demographics, but the wealth of data from the very devices and services they thrive on.
 With the rise of smartphones in the very years when their generation became consumers and users, millennials are tapped into the constant stream of data coming from their wired devices.
 That’s how we know so much about them and their habits and hopes.

-.
 If your business is not prepared to communicate your worldview, you may not be able to attract, much less retain, millennial workers.
 This is to say, your should remember that you workers (young and old) are human, and are looking to contribute to an existence that is personal as much as it is global.